MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Event.md

 ## DESCRIPTION

-The **Get-Event** cmdlet gets events in the PowerShell event queue for the current session.
-You can get all events or use the *EventIdentifier* or *SourceIdentifier* parameter to specify the events.
+The `Get-Event` cmdlet gets events in the PowerShell event queue for the current session.
+You can get all events or use the **EventIdentifier** or **SourceIdentifier** parameter to specify the events.

 When an event occurs, it is added to the event queue.
-The event queue includes events for which you have registered, events created by using the New-Event cmdlet, and the event that is raised when PowerShell exits.
-You can use **Get-Event** or Wait-Event to get the events.
+The event queue includes events for which you have registered, events created by using the `New-Event` cmdlet, and the event that is raised when PowerShell exits.
+You can use `Get-Event` or `Wait-Event` to get the events.

 This cmdlet does not get events from the Event Viewer logs.
-To get those events, use Get-WinEvent or Get-EventLog.
+To get those events, use `Get-WinEvent` or `Get-EventLog`.

 ## EXAMPLES